 Irlo Bronson Memorial Highway in Kissimmee, Florida is sometimes known as it’s “tourism corridor”, which features many tourist attractions and businesses.
 Competition is tough along the stretch, and as competing with nearby Walt Disney World makes it even more difficult, it wouldn’t be too hard to wonder how many attractions have been lost over the years.
 So far, we have covered a futuristic home, a Communist-run amusement park, and now the home of the world’s second-largest alligator.

-One of the more distinct attractions in the area, Jungleland Zoo can be spotted by the 126-foot long alligator which sits prominently in front of the Gator Motel.
+One of the more distinct attractions in the area, Jungleland Zoo could be spotted by the 126-foot long alligator which sat prominently in front of the Gator Motel.
 For years, the Jungleland gator was the largest gator in the world until Swampy was built at an amazing 200-feet long, at Jungle Adventures in Christmas, Florida.

 Around 1985, the state of Florida came under fire over the mistreatment of animals in private attractions, labeling zoos such as the Brevard Zoological Park and Everglades Wonder Gardens as the worst zoos in the country.
 Inspections were made between March and October at the Brevard Zoo by the National Wildlife Humane Society and found that a lot of the animals were suffering “psychologically, if not physically.”

 In 1990, Alligatorland Safari Zoo came under attack after they received a surprise inspection from the USDA and were charged with keeping inaccurate records, having poor sanitation and structural conditions in some of the cages, and having poor veterinary care for it’s animals.
 Gerald Dienhart, a veterinarian who was part of the surprise inspection, cited them after finding unsanitary amounts of aging dung in a rhesus monkey cage and balding pop-bellied pigs.